-This simple homemade flatbread is so easy to make and so delicious!
-This flatbread recipe requires no yeast, no yogurt and no rest time.
-It really is easy and the final result is pure deliciousness.
+This simple homemade flatbread recipe is so easy to make and so delicious!
+This homemade flatbread requires no yeast, no yogurt and no rest time.
+It really is such an easy and quick flatbread to make and the final result is pure deliciousness.

-This homemade flatbread recipe makes 5 good sized flatbreads.
+This homemade flatbread without yeast recipe makes 5 good sized flatbreads.
 It is really easy to make and requires no rest time or special steps.

-The flatbread gets it lift from baking powder and tastes so delicious.
-You can use these flatbread in place of bread or these flatbread can become the base for pizza or delicious toppings.
+This easy flatbread gets it lift from baking powder and it comes out fluffy and so delicious.
+You can use these flatbread in place of bread or naan in any recipe that calls for that.

 - Unbleached all purpose flour.